-For tickets, prepaid IC cards like Sugoca, Nimoca, and Hayakaken are the most convenient—they work on all trains, buses, and subways in the area.
-A 1-day subway pass costs 640 yen and gives unlimited subway rides for one day.
-There’s also a Tourist City Pass (2,500–2,800 yen) for visitors, valid on almost all transport in the city and offering discounts at attractions, but it’s often more expensive than just using an IC card.
-For day trips outside Fukuoka, the Fukuoka Wide Pass (3,500 yen) covers JR trains for two days, though it doesn’t include subways or shinkansen.
+For tickets, prepaid IC cards like Sugoca, Nimoca, and Hayakaken are the most convenient, as they work on all trains, buses, and subways in the area.
+A 1-day subway pass costs 640 yen and provides unlimited subway rides for one day.
+There’s also a Tourist City Pass (2,500–2,800 yen) for visitors, valid on almost all transport in the city and offering discounts at attractions.
+However, it’s often more expensive than just using an IC card.
+For day trips outside Fukuoka, the Fukuoka Wide Pass (3,500 yen) covers JR trains for two days, though it doesn’t include subways or the shinkansen.

 Fukuoka Travel Tips